StackVista/stackstate-docs/stackpacks/integrations/scom.md

 ### Status

-To check the status of the Dynatrace integration, run the status subcommand and look for SCOM under `Running Checks`:
+To check the status of the SCOM integration, run the status subcommand and look for SCOM under `Running Checks`:

 ```
 sudo stackstate-agent status